snail007/gmc/docs/MANUAL.md

 [build]
 # ${DIR} is a placeholder presents current dir absolute path, no slash in the end.
 # you can using it in monitor_dirs, include_files, exclude_files, exclude_dirs.
+# "go" command will be called by default, but you can set "cmd" to overwrite it.
 monitor_dirs=["."]
+cmd=""
 args=["-ldflags","-s -w"]
 env=["CGO_ENABLED=1","GO111MODULE=on"]
 include_exts=[".go",".html",".htm",".tpl",".toml",".ini",".conf",".yaml"]